NeRdTheNed/deft4j/README.md

 - If the encoded size of a backref is larger than the equivalent sequence of literals, and the literals are able to be encoded by the huffman codes a block uses, it replaces the backref with literals.
 - Similarly, if a RLE instruction in a dynamic tree header is larger than the equivalent sequence of literals, it replaces the instruction with literals.
-- An attempt at re-encoding dynamic headers is made, although this should be improved in the future.
+- Dynamic headers are re-encoded with various strategies.
 - Type 2 blocks are tested to see if they would be smaller when encoded as type 1 blocks.
 - Trailing zero-length codelength lengths are removed from dynamic headers.
 - Empty blocks are removed.